-Manchester Northern beat Durham 4-1 Nottingham beat Hull 5-0 Squash Plymouth beat Aylesbury 4-1 Richmond Town beat Woodford Wells 4-1
+Manchester Northern beat Durham 4-1 Nottingham beat Hull 5-0 Squash Plymouth beat Aylesbury 4-1 Richmond Town beat Woodford Wells 4-1 Squash Library 31 May at 07:52 · 🚱

 North London's Cumberland Club, home of the London Open, added squash to Lawn Tennis in 1933, when they built two courts.
-A year later the club applied to join the Bath Club Cup, the London league that had begun in 1922 - an application that was turned down on the basis that it was not a 'social club'.
-This rejection led to the club initiating the Cumberland Cup, which became the premier
+A year later the club applied to join the Bath Club Cup,

-London league and is still contested.
+This rejection led to the club initiating the Cumberland Cup, which became the premier London league and is still contested.

 When the second women's JSM SuperSquash took place in Tokyo, Japan, 30 years ago in 1994, a player group photo was taken, as seen here.
-The event itself saw Australian Michelle Martin retain her title, beating Carol Owens 10-8 9-4 10-8 in the final, Squash - PSA World Tour公益社
+The event itself saw Australian Michelle Martin retain her title, beating Carol Owens 10-8 9-4 10-8 in the final.
+Squash - PSA World Tour公益社 団法人日本スカッシュ協会